 Information is important if you are about to rent an apartment.
 Whatever the situation you are facing, you should always be aware of your rights and the impact of Covid-19 on rental prices in NYC.
 With the right details and knowledge, you will be armed against loss and injustice.
 You will be confident, be mindful of your interests, and achieve the most out of any given circumstance.
-Which is why you – as a tenant should be aware of the rights you have, which are so essential but not implied and followed.
+This is why you – as a tenant should be aware of the rights you have, which are so essential but not implied and followed.

 The following rights will help and guide you every time a controversial situation with your landlord occurs.

 Your landlord might not want you to know about this right that you have as a tenant.
-You have a right to rent a clean, functional, hygienic housing.
+You have a right to rent clean, functional, hygienic housing.
 To maintain this standard is the landlord’s obligation.
 The landlord must ensure that the windows and doors are not broken, the walls and roofs should have no leakage and cracks, the bathroom pipes must deliver both cold and hot water.
 There should not be any vermin or pests in the entire house.

 If your rental space is inhabitable, the landlord must repair and fix things immediately.
 They shouldn’t be collecting rent during that time, technically.
 This does not mean that you quit paying rent.
 You must pay rent on time and remind them about the invoices in case you paid for any service.